-The Iris Prize Film Festival, South Wales, mid October
+Iris Prize Film Festival, South Wales, mid October

-Llangollen International Musical Eisteddfod, early July
+Llangollen International Musical Eisteddfod, North Wales, early July

 The event turns Llangollen into a colourful and magical place full of music and dance.
 It was established in 1947, post-war, to celebrate international peace and has since welcomed more than 300,000 competitors from over 100 nationalities providing a unique cultural experience.

-Machynlleth Comedy Festival, Mid Wales, Early May
+Machynlleth Comedy Festival, Mid Wales, early May

-Not the most renowned location for laughter, but this mid Wales market town provides a laid back ‘anything goes’ ethos.
+Not the most renowned location for laughter, but this Mid Wales market town provides a laid back ‘anything goes’ ethos.
 As well as famous and established performers the festival brings together comedic talent from new performers who could well become the future of comedy.

-National Eisteddfod, Pan Wales, beginning of August
+National Eisteddfod, Pan Wales, early August

 A celebration of the Welsh language, music and culture which is held at a different location each year.
 The festival welcomes thousands of competitors from across the country.
 The contests of poetry and song are performed in our native language and culminates in the crowning of the Gorsedd of the Bards.
 The colourful ceremony honours the achievements of prose writers and Welsh poets.
 There are also a variety of musical performances to enjoy as well as activities for children.
 Welsh food is also on offer.
 The event is open to all, including non Welsh speakers.
 There are even Welsh language lessons provided on site if visitors wish to learn a few sentences before going home.
 Information about parking can be found by visiting the website or contacting the host.
 There is normally a shuttle service provided from the main car park.

-Royal Welsh Show, Mid Wales, end of July
+Royal Welsh Show, Mid Wales, end July

 It may be the UK’s largest agricultural event, but you don’t have to be a farmer to enjoy the Royal Welsh Show at Llanelwedd.
 Whether you’re urban or rural, you’ll find plenty of things to see and do at this annual showcase for all that’s good about country life.
 Wonder at the sheepdog trials and stunt motorbike displays, or drool over demonstrations from top chefs and stalls selling delicious local produce.
 It’s simply the biggest event in the countryside calendar.
 Park and ride buses are available from the showground car park.